authgear/authgear-server/docs/specs/user-model.md

 - Anonymous user cannot have secondary authenticators
 - Anonymous user cannot access the settings page

-Anonymous users can be used only by first-party OAuth clients, since it allows the client access of user credentials.
+Anonymous users can be used only by [first-party public clients](./oidc.md#first-party-public-clients), since it allows the client access of user credentials.

 #### Anonymous Identity JWT